tari-project/rfcs/src/RFC-0303_DanOverview.md

 Obviously, the most important role of the Tari base layer is to issue and secure the base Tari token.
 As it relates to the DAN, the base layer also serves as an immutable global registry for several key pieces of data:
 * It maintains the register of all validator nodes.
-* It provides the only means of minting more [Thaum]s into the DAN economy.
+* It provides the only means of minting more [Tari] into the DAN economy.
 * It maintains the register of all DAN contract templates.

 The base layer also forces the DAN to make progress in the case of a Byzantine stoppage.